maniansurya99/Sales-Analysis-using-Power-BI/README.md

 Through the analysis, several key insights were uncovered:

-- The top-performing countries in terms of chocolate sales were the India, United States, and UK
+- The top-performing countries in terms of chocolate sales were India, the United States, and the UK
 - Sales people who were from Delish Team tended to be more profitable
 - The most profitable product was Peanut Butter Cubes
 - By filtering by category and team, it was possible to identify the top-performing sales people and products in each category and team